Robert Byrne (author): Early life and education

 Robert Leo Byrne, son of Tom and Clara Byrne, was born on May 22, 1930, and raised in Dubuque, Iowa.
 He attended St. Columbkille's elementary, Loras Academy, and Loras College.

 He left Dubuque to attend Iowa State University, where his first sign of talent as a writer emerged as he edited a humor column in the school's newspaper.
 He transferred to University of Colorado, where he edited Flatiron, the school's humor publication, and he graduated in 1954 with a degree in civil engineering.

 Byrne began his career in 1954 as a Junior Civil Engineer for the City and County of San Francisco, Department of Engineering, Bureau of Public Works, Division of Highways.

 Writing career

 In 1955, a year later, he found a way to combine his engineering and writing talents by joining Western Construction magazine as a reporter for the heavy construction industry.
 In 1961, he was named editor of the magazine, a position he held for over ten years.

 Byrne became a full-time writer in 1977, after the publication of his third book.
 He authored seven novels, five collections of humorous quotations, seven books on billiards, two anthologies, and an exposé of frauds in the literary world.
-One of his novels, Thrill, was made into NBC’s Monday Night Movie, which aired for the first time on May 20, 1996.
-Four of his novels were selections of Reader's Digest Condensed Books and published in over a dozen languages.
+One of his novels, Thrill, was made into NBC's Monday Night Movie, which aired for the first time on May 20, 1996.
+Three of his novels were selections of Reader's Digest Condensed Books and published in over a dozen languages.